-(This method cannot be used in Ford vehicles with

-'neutral tow' kits.
+(This method cannot be used in Ford vehicles with 'neutral tow' kits.
 See "Ford 'neutral tow' vehicles," in this manual, for wiring instructions.)

-B. A system of diodes with the diodes jumped.
+- B. A system of diodes with the diodes jumped.
 This method is also used to wire Ford vehicles with 'neutral tow' kits.
-See Figure 15.

-C. Install a "bulb and socket set" (also called a "taillight wiring kit," part number 155).

-D. Install a magnetic tow light system (part number 2100 or 2120).
+See Figure 15. - C. Install a "bulb and socket set" (also called a "taillight wiring kit," part numbers 152-LEDRP or 155). - D. Install a magnetic tow light system (part number 2120).